DannieMo/Portfolio-Website/README.md

    Download this Github Repository and go to the index.html file

 2. Install:
-   Set up lieserver as an extention in your VS Code
+   Set up liveserver as an extention in your VS Code

 3. Usage:
    Right click and open the index.html in your browser to view